elf4j/elf4j-provider/README.md

 first place; e.g. the default log pattern configuration does not include caller detail and thread information.

 Once required information is gathered, the rest of the logging process (data processing and output) is asynchronous.
-As long as the work queue hosting the asynchronous logging tasks (a.k.a. asynchronous buffer) is not full, asynchronous logging has the benefit of having little performance impact to the main business workflow.
+As long as the work queue hosting the asynchronous logging tasks (a.k.a. the asynchronous buffer) is not full, asynchronous logging has little performance impact to the main business workflow.
 However, when the buffer is full (a.k.a. buffer overload), asynchronous logging may delay the main workflow more severely than its synchronous counterpart because not only it has to block while awaiting available buffer capacity but also the extra cost of facilitating asynchronous communication will now add to that of the main workflow.
-By contrast, synchronous logging (where buffer does not apply) will always delay the main workflow with every transaction regardless, albeit having no additional cost for asynchrony.
+By contrast, synchronous logging without buffer will always delay the main workflow with every transaction regardless, albeit having no additional cost for asynchrony.

-Frequent asynchronous buffer overload often indicates that the underlying output channel does not have enough bandwidth to support the logging application without blocking it.
-In that case, synchronous logging may perform a bit better than asynchronous but will not resolve the fundamental mismatch; the application is essentially delayed by the output channel bandwidth, regardless of the logging mechanism.

-The desired advantage of asynchronous logging is the low friction to the main workflow - provided the buffer is not overloaded.
-One way to avoid buffer overload is an unlimited buffer capacity; unfortunately, the buffer size usually needs to be limited in reality.
-The other way is to balance the output channel's bandwidth with the application's log volume, such that the bandwidth is in general large enough for the volume, to the extent that buffer overload may still happen, but rarely over time.
+To take the desired advantage of asynchronous logging, it requires that the buffer is not overloaded.
+Buffer can also help a conceptually synchronous pipeline by providing some "batch effect", e.g. flushing data to an output stream in larger "batches" often outperforms frequent and smaller-sized flushes.
+Since in reality the buffer capacity is always limited, it is important to set up the capacity to maximize the log process throughput and minimize buffer overloads.

+The elf4j-engine has two buffers.
+A front buffer that, on the one end, takes in log entries/events from the main application process and, on the other end, hands over the logging tasks to a single log processing thread.
+The single thread ensures chronological order among log events, although, the processing of a single log event can be multithreaded.
+For example, in case of multiple writers, they can process the same log event in parallel; however, they need to coordinate and await the completion of all writer threads for that log event before converging back to the single processing thread and moving on to process the next.
+There is also a back buffer that, on the one end, takes in the data bytes from the log processing thread and, on the other end, flushes to the target standard out stream.
+The back buffer provides the batch effect for the stream data flushing.

+The default front buffer capacity is 262,144 log entries/events (hydrated in-memory objects), and the default back buffer capacity is 256 log events (in bytes).
+If that does not fit your needs, one way to adjust the capacities would be to first set the front buffer to the capacity your host environment can afford for logging; this can be the larger/dominant capacity between the two; then start to test and adjust the back buffer capacity for best possible overall throughput of the system.
+It usually does not take a large back buffer to batch the bytes flushed to the out stream.

-To ensure chronological order of log appearance, the elf4j-engine atomically flushes the output channel once per each log entry.
-However, more down-line flushes may happen depending on the actual channel and destination.
+Note that more down-line flushes may happen than what the back buffer is configured, depending on the actual channel and destination e.g. the stdout console stream may flush on every line of text, and stderr may flush every character.

 The standard stream destinations are often redirected/replaced by the host environment or user, in which case further manoeuvres may help channel performance.
 For example, if the target repository is a log file on disk, then

 ```shell
 java MyApplication | cat >logFile